EnriqueGalindo/backend-botanist/README.md

 on a Sunday.

 ### Part E
-Write a function that outputs the schedule into a table format using any Python table library.
+Write a function `create_table` that outputs the schedule into a table format using any Python table library.

 ### Part F
 In the main function, write your now beautified schedule to a .txt